HelmyBlub/chatSim/tasks.md

 Tasks:
-- bug: starving by inventory full of wood
+- code change: inventory type should include maxInventory
 - code change: remove job.state and only use citizen.state
-- code change: inventory type should include maxInventory

 - more images+animations
     - citizen moving animation